mattvenn/piffin/reaction_timer/lesson-1.md

 Students will learn:

-* What the Pi is,
+* About the Pi,
-* What the various sockets are for,
+* About the various sockets,
 * How to set up and take apart the Pi,
 * How to get an SD card ready to use.